 Yes, it is perfectly fine to use when fully submerged.

-An automated, set and forget pool cover pump that can remove water quickly and is certainly well suited for larger pool covers.
-It has proven to be reliable, durable and spare parts are readily available.
+An automated, set and forget pool cover pump that can remove water quickly and is well suited for larger pool covers makes your life much easier.
+It’s also proven to be reliable, durable, and spare parts are readily available.

 In my opinion, the 3 year warranty really seals the deal and gives you that extra peace of mind you need.

 Don’t waste any more time – get started today!
 Head over now and see the current price details for the Little Giant APCP-1700 at Amazon.

 If it’s not the one you need, don’t fret!
 Check out my article on the best pool cover pumps here too.